 “I was really surprised to get the great, great honor.
 There are so many other people in our community who are more deserving,” Diem said.
 “I was very humbled by this. … This race is near and dear to my heart.”

-Participants in the Race for the Cure may run the 5K, walk the 5K or 1K course, or simply step over the finish line for the Zero K. Special races for 2-10 year olds will take place on the track.
+Participants in the Race for the Cure may run in the 5K, walk a 5K or 1K course, or simply step over the finish line for the Zero K. Special races for 2-10 year olds will take place on the track.

 “I was just moved by their strength physically, emotionally ... and their strength was just amazing to me,” said Diem, a Brainerd second-grade teacher and father of four.

-The 44-year-old has been running in the race for six years, so a lot of people recognize his shirt, said Diem, a former Brainerd High School volleyball coach who along with parents and other coaches raised more than $15,000 for the Pink Ribbon Cupboard during his time as coach.
+The 44-year-old has been running in the race for six years, so a lot of people recognize his shirt, according to Diem, a former Brainerd High School volleyball coach who along with parents and other coaches raised over $15,000 for the Pink Ribbon Cupboard during his time as coach.